AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 The usage of the app is described in an article I published on medium.com: xxx

+## Ready to use compiled and uild debug app

+A ready to use app in DEBUG mode is available under the debug folder.

 ## Alternative libraries

 This is an uncurated list of libraries that are been able to run Mifare DESFire commands or useful to run a communication: